-Thermal mass can seriously degrade the MAX1617A's effective accuracy.
-The thermal time constant of the QSOP-16 package is about 140sec in still air.
-For the MAX1617A junction temperature to settle to within +1°C after a sudden +100°C change requires about five time constants or 12 minutes.
+Thermal mass can seriously degrade the MAX1619's effective accuracy.
+The thermal time constant of the QSOP-16 package is about 4sec in still air.
+To settle to within +1°C after a sudden +100°C change, the MAX1619 junction temperature requires about five time constants.
 The use of smaller packages for remote sensors, such as SOT23s, improves the situation.
 Take care to account for thermal gradients between the heat source and the sensor, and ensure that stray air currents across the sensor package do not interfere with measurement accuracy.